 Another interesting factor about phytic acid: “It is a chelator,” King says.
 This means that it holds the ability to absorb (or chelate) certain minerals.
 That might sound bad, because in general minerals are beneficial to our health, but specific ones can have detrimental effects on the skin when they become too abundant.
 According to board-certified dermatologist Rita Linkner, phytic acid “appears to work mechanistically to absorb up iron molecules in the skin, which are responsible for causing damage to DNA.”

 How does phytic acid stack up against other AHA’s that are arguably more common in skin care?
 In the order from strongest to the gentlest on skin, it goes like this: Glycolic acid, lactic acid, then phytic acid as the mildest option, explains cosmetic chemist Ginger King.
 As mentioned, all three of them can help promote exfoliation via increasing skin cell turnover rates.
 Phytic acid, because its antioxidant properties tend to overpower those of exfoliation, does this in a gentler manner than its other AHA counterparts.
 In other words, “Because phytic acid functions more as an antioxidant than a true exfoliating agent, it is less irritating to the skin,” Zeichner explains.

 Phytic acid is often compared most closely to lactic acid, but there is an interesting difference between the two in terms of potential skin irritation.
-“Lactic acid can cause a stinging sensation, especially for Asian skin,” King says.
+“Lactic acid can cause a stinging sensation,” King says.
 What’s more, because lactic acid is derived from milk, it can cause irritation in certain groups of people.
 “Just like people have lactose intolerance, people can also be more sensitive to lactic acid.

 Who should use phytic acid?